Are you missing a beet?

 Of those who do enjoy them, many are only exposed to the pickled version … delicious, but literally soaked in sugar.
 I’m not going to beet around the bush (sorry … last one, I promise), they don’t need sugar.
 Roasting brings out the natural sweetness and tenderness of the beets without adding sugar or losing nutrients in the boiling process.

 What are those nutrients?
-I recently found a website, lovebeets.com, that has a fantastic collection of the health benefits of beets, as well as some fun facts.
+I recently found a website, Jen Reviews, that has a fantastic article on the health benefits of superfoods (among many other lifestyle topics).
+Jen’s article is loaded with reasons to include beets in your diet.
 Here are a few of my favorites:

 - betaine: aids in proper and active liver function